TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Ethical Considerations

 \section{Ethical Considerations}

 This paper presents the TGDataset, a new dataset that includes 120,979 Telegram channels and over 400 million messages.
-The data collection was conducted with care to only include information from Telegram channels and exclude personal data such as usernames, phone numbers, and subscribed channels.
-Since the dataset includes channels that discuss controversial topics, some controversial messages may be present in the dataset.
+The data collection was conducted carefully to only include information from Telegram channels and exclude personal data such as usernames, phone numbers, and subscribed channels.

+\mmnote{Our data collection process complies with Telegram’s Terms of Service~\cite{TelegramToS} and Telegram API's Terms of Service~\cite{TelegramAPIToS}, as there are no clauses that prohibit the collection of public chat data.
+Additionally, we have taken care to avoid flooding the platform with requests during data collection.} \mmnote{ Moreover, our research complies with the academic research exemptions outlined in Article 85 of the GDPR~\cite{gdpr85}, which provide certain flexibilities for processing publicly available data in the interest of freedom of expression and academic purposes.
+As our work exclusively involves publicly accessible content and does not process private user data, it falls under the legitimate or public interest exemptions.
+Furthermore, we adhere to the principle of data minimization, as emphasized in the GDPR's guidelines~\cite{gdpr_minimization}: We limit our analysis to admin-generated public posts, ensuring that only the information strictly necessary for our research objectives is processed.}

+Lastly, since the dataset includes channels that discuss controversial topics, some controversial messages may be present in the dataset.
 To comply with ethical standards, we did not download any images or include links in the public dataset as they may contain adult content or copyrighted material.
 Hence, according to our IRB's policy, we did not require explicit authorization to conduct our experiments.